 Due to the freezing and thawing process, your chances of having a baby using a thawed frozen embryo are slightly lower than with a fresh embryo.
 However, your chances of becoming pregnant with a thawed frozen embryo are not affected by storage times.

-Normally, women considered to be most at risk of multiple pregnancy are those under 35 but your clinician will take into account a number of factors when deciding whether you should be offered single embryo transfer (SET).
+Normally, women considered to be most at risk of multiple pregnancy are those at or under 37 but your clinician will take into account a number of factors when deciding whether you should be offered single embryo transfer (SET).
 You should talk to your clinician about your particular risks.